Greetings from the team at PhysioNorth!

 What is a waitlist?

 A wait list helps prioritize patient care.
-A patient whose condition is considered critical will be treated before patients with less severe injuries, for example, surgical patients will be treated as quickly as possible.
+A patient whose condition is considered critical will be treated before patients with less severe injuries.
+For example, post-surgical patients will be treated as quickly as possible.

 Who goes on a waitlist?